Jeff-Moorhead/react_bible/README.md

 # King James Bible

 This is a React frontend on top of https://bible-api.com.
-Only supports the KJV translation.
+The app currently only supports the KJV translation.

+Visit https://www.kingjamesbibleverses.com to see the app in action.